cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/metadata.rst

 Overview
 ========
-Metadata |---| consisting of **properties** (a list of key-value pairs) or **tags** (a list of keys) |---| can be set for both datasets, streams, and applications.
+Metadata |---| consisting of **properties** (a list of key-value pairs) or **tags** (a list of keys) |---| can be used to annotate datasets, streams, programs, and applications.

 Using the CDAP :ref:`Metadata HTTP RESTful API <http-restful-api-metadata>`, you can set, retrieve, and delete the metadata annotations of applications, datasets, streams, and